futel/dialplan-functions/doc/test.md

 # Unit test

+These test against the local source.

 - source venv/bin/activate
+- pytest app-dialplan/test
-- pytest app/test
+- pytest app-ops/test

 # Verify assets

+These test against the local source.

 - source venv/bin/activate
-- PYTHONPATH=app python local/check_assets.py
+- PYTHONPATH=app-dialplan python local/check_assets.py

 # Smoke API integration test

+These test against the current stage deployment.
 Note that these will cause side effects like log generation.

 - source venv/bin/activate
+- pytest app-dialplan/itest
-- pytest app/itest
+- pytest app-ops/test

-# Smoke API client integration test
+# Smoke dialplan API client integration test

 These manual tests are to be converted to the itest tests.

+These test against the current stage deployment.
 Note that these will cause side effects like log generation.

 These should return XML documents and not cause any error logs.